GetPerspectdev/dApp/integrations/siwe/README.md

-# Sign-In with Ethereum - TurboETH Integration
+# Sign-In with Ethereum - Perspect Integration

-Welcome to the [Sign-In with Ethereum](https://login.xyz/) TurboETH Integration!
+Welcome to the [Sign-In with Ethereum](https://login.xyz/) Perspect Integration!
 This integration provides a secure and straightforward method for users to authenticate themselves using their Ethereum wallets.

 ## Features